 - thoughts and mental talk

-You might like to label things that you notice you’re doing with one word, like “hearing”, “feeling”, etc.
+To help with paying attention, you might like to label things that you notice you’re experiencing with one word, like “hearing”, “feeling”, “tightness”, “warmness”, etc. Even just acknowledging “this” when you notice a new thing can help.
+Mental Noting (7-8m read)

-You will probably get distracted, but that’s no problem.
-After some time you’ll become aware you’re distracted and you’ll be back.
-No effort or shame is required.
-As you go on you may find that distractions get calmer and mostly stop (typically after ~10-15min for me).
+You will get distracted, probably many times, but that’s fine.
+You will naturally realise you’ve become unaware, and the exact moment you do so is the moment you become aware again.
+No extra effort or shame is required.
+As you go on in a session you may find that distractions get calmer and mostly stop (typically after ~10-15min for me), but it’s fine if they don’t.

-You can also use these skills to find simple mindfulness literally anywhere you have some focus to spare, like on your commute, when you’re cooking, etc.
+You can also use these skills to find simple mindfulness literally anywhere you have some focus to spare, like on your commute, or when you’re cooking, though it’s definitely easier when doing a proper session.

 What does it feel like?
 What might happen?